Overview photo of things you need in an emergency kit

 Advice on self-preparedness for emergencies

 Norwegian authorities recommends that as many people as possible are prepared to manage on their own for a week.
 That is because local authorities and first responders will be forced to prioritise those who are unable to manage without help.
-During week 44, all households will receive a brochure in the mail with updated advice on preparedness.
-Keep the brochure.

 There is growing unrest in the world – due to climate change, war and digital threats.
 While most things work as they are supposed to in Norway, we have to be prepared for extreme weather, pandemics, accidents, sabotage and, in a worst-case scenario, war potentially affecting us.